 What else is new:

-The works in the exhibition rooms of Loomit are also in full swing.
-Many of his wonderful works are already hanging on the grey-washed walls and present his wide range not only as an experienced sprayer, but also as a painter.
-The imaginative wall openings are also exciting, because they created great lines of sight in the rather small rooms, which make the entire exhibition space appear larger.
-As a result, it is now possible for the individual images to be viewed from different perspectives.
+Work in Loomit's exhibition rooms is also in full swing.
+Many of his beautiful works are already hanging on the grey-washed walls, showcasing his wide range not only as an accomplished sprayer, but also as a painter.
+The imaginative wall openings are also exciting, as they have created great lines of sight in the relatively small rooms, making the entire exhibition space appear larger.
+This now makes it possible to view the individual pictures from different perspectives.

 Insight into "Fasten your Seatbelt" by MIR